dconco/phpspa-template/README.md

 # PhpSPA Template

-A simple, minimal template for building single-page applications with PHP using the [phpSPA framework](https://github.com/dconco/phpspa).
+A simple, minimal template for building single-page applications with PHP using the [PhpSPA Framework](https://github.com/dconco/phpspa).

 ## Quick Start